Evo Morales: Congressional pardon

+Attempted assassination

+On 27 October 2024, Morales said that he had survived an assassination attempt against him near a military garrison in Villa Tunari following a gun attack on his vehicle that injured his driver.
+Morales added that a bullet narrowly missed hitting his head.
+Deputy Security Minister Roberto Rio denied launching a police operation against Morales at the time.
+Interior minister Eduardo del Castillo later accused Morales of staging the incident, saying that the latter's convoy had fled an anti-drugs unit conducting a routine highway patrol, during which Morales security team fired at police and ran over an officer.
+The incident occurred amid Morales's criticism of President Luis Arce, which also led to antigovernment protests.
+On 1 November, Morales began a hunger strike demanding that Arce's government engage in dialogue.

 Statutory rape investigation

 Morales has faced two rape accusations.
 On 7 August 2020, several photographs of him with a supposed minor came to light and began circulating on social networks.
 Journalist Alejandro Entreambasaguas and Bolivian authorities said that Morales had been in a relationship with the minor since the age of 14.
 Several news organisations relate the current accusations with comments that Morales had made twice previously on retiring with a quinceañera (15-year-old) when he was no longer president.
-In 2018, Bolivian feminist and journalist, María Galindo, criticised the then president, saying "The president (Morales) confesses that he uses his public acts to sexually hook the minors who attend those acts.
-But you have to ask yourself, why does he say it publicly, on a television channel, without any pressure?".
+In 2018, Bolivian feminist and journalist María Galindo criticised the then president, saying "The president (Morales) confesses that he uses his public acts to sexually hook the minors who attend those acts.
+But you have to ask yourself, why does he say it publicly, on a television channel, without any pressure?"

 The Ministry of Government subsequently informed the Spanish newspaper Okdiario that it had opened a statutory rape investigation to determine whether a romantic and sexual relationship existed between the young woman and Morales while he was president of Bolivia.
 Morales refused to comment on the case during a telephone interview with the Spanish newspaper.
 On 19 August 2020, the Bolivian Prosecutor's Office began a formal investigation.